dotlang/language/Enhancements.md

 VM or native code or transcompiler?
-LLVM/libJit/None? if VM, bytecode format? as this is a hobby project, why not start from scratch?
+LLVM/libJit/None? if VM, bytecode format? as this is a hobby project, why not start from scratch? currently, I will generate assembly (or pseudo-assembly) code which will be compiled to native code using another library like libyasm or `as` by end-user. so compiler will lex and parse source code, generate AST, then convert AST to assembly. then `as` or some other tool, will compile and generate executable. reason for AST is for optimization. maybe we want to inline or optimize some code. so we will keep AST in memory and when processing is finished will translate it to assembly.
+1. lex and parse -> AST
+2. process and optimize AST -> AST
+3. translate AST -> assembly
+4. compiler assembly -> executable